degree9/meta/README.md

 ## Using [meta] ... with Boot [![Boot][24]][1] [![Wiki][34]][35] ##
 [meta] is powered by Boot, an environment for building applications using clojure.

 To use [meta] `require` it in your build.boot file.
-Thanks to Boot, [meta] is built with itself.

 ```clojure
 (set-env! :dependencies [[degree9/meta "0.1.0-SNAPSHOT"]])